-When we were in Dubai last April, we travelled with Norwegian Airline Shuttle, a budget airline operating from Dubai Airport’s Terminal 2.
+When we were in the United Arab Emirates last April, we travelled with Norwegian Airline Shuttle, a budget airline using Dubai Terminal 2.

 In Terminal 2, you don’t see the usual crowd of businessmen hunched over their laptops.
 Most seem to be migrant workers, aid workers or tired journos.
 And Norwegian tourists.
 Not many wheeled carry-ons here.
 Instead, worn holdalls, plastic bags and cardboard boxes abound.
 Held together by tape.

 The notice board resembles a fascinating directory of unknown and exotic-sounding destinations.
 Ever heard of Gheshm?
 Or Ahwaz?
 Or Ashgabat?
 Or Bald?
 I’m especially fascinated by Kish.
 Kish appears on the board a lot.
 Where is Kish?

 Reading like a list of the world’s most troubled spots, flights to Kabul, Kandahar, Mogadishu, Srinagar, Asmara, Tehran-Imam Khomeini, Baghdad, Kirkuk and Erbil take off from Terminal 2.
 On never-before-heard-of airlines like Queshm Fars Air, Nasair, Pamir Airways and Jubba Air.
 And of course, Kish Air.
 Many flights are on outdated Soviet Tupolev or Antonov aircraft.
 Some, like Ariana Afghan Airways, are banned from entering European Union air space.